UNICT-Quality-Development/git-course-exercises/README.md

 ### 3️⃣ How to make a commit

-From this step you can edit your `file.cpp` and makes some commits using:
+From this step you can edit your `file.cpp` and make some commits using:
 ```
-git add modified-file.cpp
+git add exercises/file.cpp

 git commit -m 'feat: description'
 ```